wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 when an event can be inserted into the queue.
 In zSim, if there is a `C` cycle interval between two events on different simulated components, the simulator code will insert a delay event to properly model that, instead of using `preDelay` or `postDelay` of the two events.

+### The Event Queue

+The per-thread event queue is an object within the global `class ContentionSim` object. `class ContentionSim` contains a member array `domains`, which stores thread-local data for each contention simulation thread in the weave phase.
+Each element of the object is of type `struct DomainData`, which contains a `class PrioQueue<TimingEvent, PQ_BLOCKS>` object `pq` and a cycle variable `curCycle` tracking the current DES cycle.
+We postpone the discussion of other member variables to multithreaded contention simulation, and only focus on single threaded DES in this section.